SE-004/CS/00-Live-Coding/003_python__collections_of_data_review_sets/README.md

 ### Activity 2: Add And Remove

-1. Add three new items to the set `shopping_list` and print it.
+1. Add thåree new items to the set `shopping_list` and print it.

 2. Remove the item `sugar` from the `shopping_list` and print it.